deciolauro/parallelProgEP1/README.md

 ## Final explanations

-A significative part of the code and great part of the insigths and initial explanations was provided by our TA Pedro Bruel and can be found in his repository [Pedro Bruel](https://github.com/phrb/MAC5742-0219-EP1).
+A significant part of the code and great part of the insights and initial explanations was provided by our TA Pedro Bruel and can be found in his repository [Pedro Bruel](https://github.com/phrb/MAC5742-0219-EP1).

-Since his repository, by the time we are writting this, lacks by which LICENSE his work is distributed, we took the liberty to adjust his code to our standards.
+Since his repository, by the time we are writing this, lacks by which LICENSE his work is distributed, we took the liberty to adjust his code to our standards.

 However, you may notice that we left out the Copyright details on this files and